ACP Sessions

 • interactive Cursor extension flows surfaced in HTTP, Telegram, and TUI

-By default, GoClaw applies the friendly model alias claude-4.6-opus-high-thinking after attaching to a Cursor ACP session.
-You can override that preferred model with acp.drivers.cursor.model in goclaw.json or through the dedicated Configuration -> ACP editor section.
+By default, /acp attach uses the Grok driver and applies the configured friendly model alias for that driver (grok-build).
+Cursor remains available with /acp attach cursor, using claude-4.6-opus-high-thinking unless you change it.
+You can override the default driver with acp.defaultDriver, and either preferred model with acp.drivers.cursor.model / acp.drivers.grok.model in goclaw.json or through the dedicated Configuration -> ACP editor sections.

 ACP attachment is tied to the GoClaw session key, not to one specific UI tab or one specific chat transport.
 For owner sessions, that usually means the attached ACP session follows the shared primary session.